withcenter/fireflow/README.md

 - You can make your own child Component and the popup Component with your own design and actions.
 Just the way you develop your Component.
   - And passed them over the CustomPopup widget.

 - Don't put the size of the width in the popup component.
 Or put it as `inf`.
 The width of the popup component meant to be automatically sized by the `CustomPopup` widget.
+See [the popup component width size issue](https://github.com/withcenter/fireflow/issues/1).

 - Options
   - dx is the x position where the popup would appear.